Learn About New Jersey Laws on Fraud and the New Jersey Fraudulent Transfer Act

 THE KEY CONCEPTS IN THE NJ FRAUDULENT TRANSFER LAW TO UNDERSTAND ARE CONSIDERATION AND”REASONABLY EQUIVALENT VALUE”

 The term “value” is critical when evaluating whether or not there has been a fraudulent transfer in New Jersey.
-The law also has adopted the concept of “reasonably equivalent value”.
+The law also has adopted the concept of “reasonably equivalent value” as a basis of evaluating if a transfer was fraudulent or against another.

 FRAUDULENT TRANSFER: ACTUAL INTENT TO PROVE “FRAUD”

-Under the law, a fraudulent act exists when a debtor transfers ownership in property to another with the actual intent to hinder, delay, or defraud a creditor of the debtor.”
-Proving the fraudulent intent of the debtor is necessary under one provision of the law.
+Under the law, a fraudulent act exists when a debtor transfers ownership (sometimes the term “title” is used) instead of “ownership” in property or cash to another with the actual intent to hinder, delay, or defraud an actual or prospective creditor of the debtor.”
+Proving the fraudulent intent of the debtor is necessary under statutory provisions of the law.

 Factors to Be Considered to Establish “Fraudulent Intent” Under the NJ Fraudulent Transfer Act